MaoZiming/papers/Topics/1-basic-os/13-capriccio.md

                     - E.x. kernel async I/O mechanisms can be used without changing the applications
                 - Address application-specific needs
                     - Increase flexibility of thread scheduler
                 - Kernel threads cannot tailor the scheduling algorithm to fit a specific application.
-Fortu- nately, user-level threads do not suffer from this limitation.
 Instead, the user-level thread scheduler can be built along with the application.
             - ***Performance***
                 - Greatly reduce overhead of thread synchronization
                     - E.x. single CPU, neither user threads nor thread scheduler can be interrupted during a critical section